yushiyangk/dotfiles/README.md

 Create a new repository on a git hosting service of your choice (e.g. GitHub or GitLab), and note down its git URL.

-Replace the original repository with your personal one by running
+Replace the original remote repository with your personal one by running
 <code><pre>git remote set-url origin <var>new_remote_url</var></pre></code>

 This assumes that the original remote was named `origin` by default.
 If it defaulted to a different name, simply use that instead (see the current list of remotes by running `git remote`).